 How does insulin play into this picture?
 Well, it is a prime example of hormonal dysregulation.

+What is insulin?
 Insulin is a hormone produced by the pancreas.
 When you eat carbohydrates and sugars, your body turns them into glucose.
 Your pancreas then releases insulin in proportion to the amount of glucose in your blood, based on signals from other hormones.
 Insulin’s job is to open the doors of your cells to glucose, which your cells need for energy.
 Once it opens the cell doors and the glucose enters the cells, its job is done.
 Your blood glucose levels go down, and all is well.
 That is the way it’s supposed to work.

 This is because along with glucose, you now have high amounts of insulin circulating in your blood.
-Insulin tells your other hormones that your cells have energy going to them, that you don’t need to burn fat.
+Insulin tells your other hormones that your cells have energy going to them and that you don’t need to burn fat.
 It also tells the body to store more fat.
 This is a result of hormones misreading the situation, all due to certain dietary and lifestyle factors.

 If you are having trouble losing weight, you might want to look at the balance of your gut bacteria.
-Research has shown that an imbalance of good and bad bacteria, called gut diaspora, can result in weight gain, digestive issues, and other conditions.
+Research has shown that an imbalance of good and bad bacteria, called gut dysbiosis, can result in weight gain, digestive issues, and other conditions.

-This causes people to not only overeat but to overeat the very foods that caused the brain inflammation in the first place!
+This causes people to not only overeat but to overeat the very foods that caused brain inflammation in the first place!

-Losing Weight permanently is Impossible with an Elevated Setpoint Weight
+Losing weight permanently is impossible with an elevated setpoint weight

 Although about 50 percent of your setpoint weight is determined by genetics, the rest is totally under your control.
 You can manipulate it by making SANE dietary and lifestyle choices that will make losing weight permanently a breeze.
 In this way, you can prevent diabesity by losing weight.

 The setpoint weight is the amount of body fat your body thinks you should have based on the three factors above.
 Your hormones regulate your calorie intake and expenditure.
 You don’t have to count calories.
-When you eat enough food, satiety signals are sent to your brain tell you to stop eating, for instance.
+When you eat enough food, satiety signals are sent to your brain to tell you to stop eating, for instance.

-If your setpoint weight is low, you will automatically burn off any excess calories you consume, without any conscious effort from you.
+If your setpoint weight is low, you will automatically burn off any excess calories you consume, without any effort from you.
 Your hormones simply adjust the calorie burn of several metabolic processes to get rid of calories.

 If you eat a diet of starchy carbs, processed and fast foods, and foods with added sugars, it creates a clog in your hormonal system.
 Your hormones can no longer do the job they were designed to do.
 This raises your setpoint weight, which raises your actual weight, and makes losing weight permanently nearly impossible.

-Prevent Diabesity by Losing Weight with SANE
+Prevent diabesity by losing weight with SANE

 Living a SANE lifestyle involves eating foods that will remove the hormonal clog, enabling your hormones to operate the way they should.
 It also involves being well hydrated, de-stressing regularly, performing eccentric exercises, and getting enough sleep.
 These things have been proven to lower your setpoint weight, which will help you prevent diabesity by losing weight.